GrammaTech/ddisasm/doc/AuxData.md

     201020    .zero 8 # this is now dead data
  ```

- 4. **ABI intrinsic**: This is used for symbols that get redefined by the linking
+### ABI intrinsic
- process, we want the references to point to the new versions of the symbols defined
+This is used for symbols that get redefined by the linking process, we want the references to point to the new versions of the symbols defined by the linker, not to where those symbols where in the original binary.

- by the linker, not to where those symbols where in the original binary.
+ The mechanism is the same as with COPY relocation:

- The mechanism is the same as with COPY relocation, the original definition is renamed.
+  - The original definition is renamed `<Name>_copy`
- The symbolic expressions still point to the original definition, but
+  - The symbolic expressions still point to the original definition
- the symbol forwarding table forwards the renamed symbol to an undefined copy of
+  - The symbol forwarding table `<Name> -> <Name>_copy` forwards the renamed symbol to an undefined copy of the symbol with the original name.

- the symbol with the original name.
+This is applied to symbols like `_GLOBAL_OFFSET_TABLE_` or `__dso_handle`.

 ## symbolicExpressionSizes